5 ouncesbittersweet chocolate, best quality such as Ghirardelli

 For the Topping

-- Up to 3 hours before serving, make the topping: Place the heavy cream in chilled mixing bowl.
+(Up to 3 hours before serving) Place the heavy cream in chilled mixing bowl.
 Using an electric mixer, whip on medium-low speed until the whisk or beaters begin to leave tracks in the cream.
 Add sugar and whip until the cream holds medium, silky peaks.
 Go slowly towards the end; if it gets grainy or curdled, you’ve gone too far.
 Spread the whipped cream over the filling, leaving some of the chocolate filling showing around the edges.
 Sprinkle with the grated chocolate and refrigerate until ready to serve.